Patterning in an Interdisciplinary Field

 The Turing pattern is a good example of pattern formation principles.
 In 1952, Alan Turing (yes, Benedict Cumberbatch in the Imitation Game) demonstrated that a system consisting of a slow-diffusing "activator" activating a fast-diffusing "substrate" can spontaneously generate patterns such as spots and strips.
 This pattern has been shown to underlie the patterning of pigments on animal coats, the development of animal digits, the distribution of trichomes on plant leaves, and even the vegetation in savanna landscapes.

 Since mathematical principles of pattern formation often transcend taxonomic boundaries and even spatial scales, why can't patterning also occur in 'unicellular' microbes?
 In our lab, we use interdisciplinary approaches including live cell microscopy and mathematical modeling to study the principles of pattern formation that play key roles in microbial developmental processes.
-Specifically, we focus on two aspects:
+Specifically, we focus on three aspects: